onap/vnfrqts-requirements/docs/Chapter7.rst

 **VNF Configuration via Ansible Requirements**

-**Ansible Server Requirements**

-ONAP will utilize an Ansible server in order to manage VNFs that support Ansible playbooks.
-We note that Ansible in general does not require the use of a server.
-However, this framework has been adopted to align with ONAP architecture, ease of management and scalability.
-All playbooks for the VNF will be hosted on a designated Ansible Server that meets ONAP Ansible API requirements.
-ONAP design allows for VNFs to be managed by an Ansible Server in any of the two following forms [4]_:

--  **Ansible Server hosted by ONAP**: ONAP will provide an Ansible Server to manage a VNF.

- * R-07879 The VNF Package **MUST** include all relevant playbooks to ONAP to be loaded on the Ansible Server.

--  **Ansible Server hosted in Tenant Space**:

- * R-35305 The VNF **MUST** meet the same guidelines as the Ansible Server hosted by ONAP.
- * R-91681 The VNF **MUST** meet the ONAP Ansible Server API Interface requirements.

 **Ansible Client Requirements**

 * R-32217 The VNF **MUST** have routable FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a VNF on which playbooks will be executed.
-ONAP will initiate requests to the Ansible Server for invocation of playbooks against these end points [5]_.
+ONAP will initiate requests to the Ansible Server for invocation of playbooks against these end points [3]_.
 * R-98929 The VNF **MAY** have a single endpoint.
 * R-54373 The VNF **MUST** have Python >= 2.7 on the endpoint VM(s) of a VNF on which an Ansible playbook will be executed.
 * R-35401 The VNF **MUST** must support SSH and allow SSH access to the Ansible server for the endpoint VM(s) and comply with the  Network Cloud Service Provider guidelines for authentication and access.